 This kinda makes the PS3 and XBox fanboys look like their arguing over the SNES vs the Genesis...
+Blast processing FTW!

 other console that cant work can play this game.

+how important is the video ram?
+Do you require more the higher the resolution you play?
 I have an 8800gts 320mb but will be playing at 1280X720p.

 N4G is a community of gamers posting and discussing the latest game news.
 It’s part of NewsBoiler, a network of social news sites covering today’s pop culture.